Parent-Teacher Interview Schedules

 - Repeat for each day of the schedule.
 Dates without slots will not appear on the schedule for parents or teachers.

 Examples of slot creation

 The second day, the interviews begin at 3:00 pm and ending at 8:00 pm.
 The form has the following configuration.
-The length of the slots, does not need to be defined as it was set the first time slots were created.
+The length of the slots does not need to be defined because the interview time was set the first time slots were created (20 minutes).

 To delete a slot, click X and confirm the deletion.
 Prior to opening the schedule to parents, any slot can be deleted.
 After the schedule is opened to parents, only slots without a booking can be deleted.

 - Click Classes and Groups tab

 - Click the Classes drop down list.
 A list of classes will appear.